 We also use a natural garlic spray, similar to the garlic in your kitchen but stronger and more potent.
 We use this product around ponds, vegetable gardens, flowering shrubs and flowers so not to harm aquatic life and pollinators (e.g., bees).

 All of our products are EPA-registered.

-Is there an all-natural treatment option?
+Is there a natural treatment option?

 Does anyone need to be home when the yard is treated?
 How will I know if the treatment was done if I’m not home?

 No. As long as your gate is unlocked and your pets are inside, our technician can treat.
 Our trained professionals will obtain any information pertinent to your location (i.e. locked gate) when you sign up.